MAKING AN APPOINTMENT

 For the Sexual Violence Program

-Any woman or female-identifying person, high school age and over who has ever experienced any form of sexual violence may contact the service and organise an appointment.
+Any woman or female-identifying person, 14 years of age and over, who has ever experienced any form of sexual violence may contact the service and organise an appointment.
 We offer face to face, phone, and video appointments.
 We also offer outreach appointments in schools for young people who can not get to our centre.

 There is no cost involved, we are a free service.